What's Ice Cream Bread, you asked? Bread made with your favorite flavor of ice cream!

-The old days when ice cream is only kept in the freezer is way over!
+The old days when ice cream is only kept in the freezer are way over!
 This freeze-bound goody has found its way into the oven.
-Ice cream is made of eggs, milk, and sugar which are some of the standard ingredients in making bread.
+Ice cream is made of eggs, milk, and sugar, some of the standard ingredients in making bread.

 By mixing self-rising flour, which already includes salt and baking powder, you meet the requirements in making one.
 This genius food hack incorporates the instant flavor from whatever ice cream is used.
 Pretty neat, eh?